arthurhammer/github-toc/test/README.md

 Informal (and incomplete) description of where the extension should work.

-These functional tests are necessary since the extension is subject to breaking whenever the GitHub website changes. **Should add proper testing in the future**.
+These functional tests are necessary since the extension is subject to breaking whenever the GitHub website changes.

+**TODO**: Add proper testing.

 ---